Nanolx/nanolx/README.md

 and you can use the provided scripts I use to keep my systems organized (see [Scripts](#scripts) below) to adjust as you like.

-addtionally `Nanolx` contains the default set of themes I prefer to use, see the nanolx-themes package below
+Addtionally `Nanolx` contains the default set of themes I prefer to use, see the nanolx-themes package below